seizans/phoenix_small_new/README.md

-## mix phoenix.new
+## mix phoenix.small_new

-Provides `phoenix.new` installer as an archive.
+Provides `phoenix.small_new` installer as an archive.
 To build and install it locally:

-    $ cd installer
     $ MIX_ENV=prod mix archive.build
     $ mix archive.install